wesenseged/nvim/README.md

 ![Neovim Screenshot](https://github.com/wesenseged/nvim/blob/assets/.assets/nvim.png)

-This repository contains my personalized Neovim configuration, designed to be minimal yet feature-rich, optimized for TypeScript, HTML, CSS, Lua, Bash, and C development.
+This repository contains my personalized Neovim configuration, designed to be minimal yet feature-rich, optimized for TypeScript, HTML, CSS, Lua, Bash, and zig development.
 It uses `lazy.nvim` for plugin management and includes a carefully curated set of plugins for productivity, aesthetics, and functionality.

 ## 📂 Folder Structure